Davit Kiria

 Davit Kiria (დავით ქირია) (born February 9, 1988), also spelled as David Kyria, is a Georgian kickboxer who competes in the Featherweight and Lightweight divisions.

 Also an Ashihara karate stylist, Kiria is a former Glory Lightweight Champion and Kunlun Fight 70kg World Max Tournament Champion.

 Combat Press ranked him as the #5 lightweight kickboxer in the world in August 2021, peaking as high as #1 in September 2014.

 Background

-Born in Zugdidi, Georgia, and started learning Ashihara karate aged nine in the Ashihara International Karate Organization (AIKO), Kiria later relocated to the Netherlands to train under AIKO founder Dave Jonkers at the Golden Glory gym in Zuidlaren, where he is a training partner of legendary heavyweight Sem Schilt.
-He began kickboxing at fifteen years old after a career in full contact karate in which he won the 2009 Kyokushinkai Karate Kamakura European Championship of the International Budo Kai organization.
+Born in Zugdidi, Georgia, Kiria started learning Ashihara karate aged nine in the Ashihara International Karate Organization (AIKO).
+He later relocated to the Netherlands to train under AIKO founder Dave Jonkers at the Golden Glory gym in Zuidlaren, where he is a training partner of legendary heavyweight Sem Schilt.
+He began kickboxing at fifteen years old after a career in full contact karate, in which he won the 2009 Kyokushinkai Karate Kamakura European Championship of the International Budo Kai organization.

 Career

 In 2008, he reached the final of the Ring Masters Olympia 2008 Welterweight Tournament in Istanbul, Turkey but lost to the great Somrak Kamsing by decision after three rounds.
 Following this, Kiria moved up to middleweight and continued to gain experience by fighting his way through the Dutch kickboxing scene.
 On April 17, 2010, he competed in the Superfighters 8 Man Tournament in Frankfurt, Germany.
 Despite losing to Marco Piqué by an extension round decision in the quarter-finals, he was still given a slot in the semis by replacing Shemsi Beqiri who coundn't continue due to a broken nose.
 He was then eliminated from the competition by losing a decision to Chris van Venpoep.

 After tough losses against some of the sport's most experienced fighters, Kiria finally got the break-out win of his career when he defeated the K-1 and It's Showtime veteran William Diender by decision after five rounds in Assen, Netherlands.

 He was then pitted against the up-and-coming Robin van Roosmalen at United Glory 13: 2010-2011 World Series Semifinals in Charleroi, Belgium on March 19, 2011, losing via unanimous decision in a "Fight of the Night" display.

 Kiria then moved up to the 74 kg/163 lb weight class from his usual 70 kg/154 lb to take on one of the world's top fighters in Nieky Holzken at United Glory 15 in Moscow, Russia on March 23, 2012.
 He lost by unanimous decision.